stefsoma/appcheck-cli/README.md

 ## Features

 - **File Usage Analysis:** Lists all used and unused files, including the number of lines of code and file sizes.
 - **Translation Key Check:** Identifies unused or missing translation keys across your project.
+You can configure this to check translations from an API by setting an `apiEndpoint` in the configuration or from local files if the `apiEndpoint` is not configured.
+Or check translation files stored locally in e.g. ./locales.
 - **Styling Analysis:** Detects unused styling within your project.
 - **Function Analysis:** Identifies unused functions to help clean up your codebase.